• Skip to primary navigation

 Yellow mustard is prepared from white mustard seeds.
 The seeds are usually ground into powder and mixed with water and vinegar in addition to lemon, turmeric (which gives mustard its yellow color), and other spices to create the zesty pungent condiment.

-What are Fried Mustard Seeds
+What Are Fried Mustard Seeds?

 📄 The Bottom Line